 - Engineer: Meinhardt

-Due to its city centre location, the site is compact and the H shaped building will extend to all four boundaries; the structure will comprise of 19 storeys, with two primary towers and a link block of 13 and 19 storeys with a link block of 11 storeys which will be constructed out of concrete and poured in-situ.
+Due to its city centre location, the site is compact and the H shaped building will extend to all four boundaries; the structure will comprise of 18 storeys, with two primary towers and a link block, and will be constructed out of concrete and poured in-situ.

 The design ensures that the complex will be aesthetically prominent, with a classic brick façade providing a contrast to the surrounding fully glazed and panelled buildings.
-Winvic will be using four different brick types, including a striking green glass brick that wil form featue panels to the ground floor’s exterior.
+Winvic will be using four different brick types, including a striking green glass brick that will form feature panels to the ground floor’s exterior.

 The development will take advantage of the city’s Combined Heat and Power (CHP) energy station, located close to the site; Winvic will connect the apartments to the district heating plant, meaning the complex will use a renewable source of energy for hot water and heating.